godwokenrises/godwoken-doc/docs/intro.md

        }
    ```

-8. Run and Test DApp
+8. Run and test the DApp

    Input the following command to run the app once all the configs for Godwoken have been completed.
    ```